Required Qualifications (as evidenced by an attached resume):

-Other duties or projects as assigned as appropriate to rank and department mission, including providing administrative coverage.
+Other duties or projects as assigned as appropriate to rank and department mission.
+Professional Development and professional responsibilities.

 This is a full time appointment.
 FLSA Exempt position, not eligible for the overtime provisions of the FLSA.
 Minimum salary threshold must be met to maintain FLSA exemption.